fabiangeisler/pyshotgrid/README.md

 No, quite the opposite.
 It is meant to be used in conjunction with `shotgun_api3` and improve handling and writing code with it.
 Its main goal is to make it easier to write code for common scenarios and leave the special cases for the `shotgun_api3`.
-That said, It is possible totally possible to write pyshotgrid code without using `shotgun_api3`.
+That said, it is possible totally possible to write `pyshotgrid` code without using `shotgun_api3`.

-### I have some custom entity setup in Shotgrid.
+### I have some custom entity setup in ShotGrid.
 Can this be reflected in `pyshotgrid`?
+Yes, it can!
 By default `pyshotgrid` returns any entity as `SGEntity` to provide A minimum of functionality in all cases.
 But you can write your own class that inherits from `SGEntity` and register that to `pyshotgrid`.
 After that whenever pyshotgrid encounters your custom entity it will